granthbr/docker-anypoint-studio/README.md

 - From now, all you have to do to start Studio is to run the command `docker start anypoint-studio`
 ---
-In case of emergency, Nuke docker completely:
+In case you need to start from zero, this command will remove all docker images:
  - `docker system prune -a --volumes`